solarwinds/appoptics-apm-node/docs/api.md

 <a name="ao.getTraceObjecForLog"></a>

 ### ao.getTraceObjecForLog() ⇒ <code>object</code>
-Return and object representation of the trace containing trace_id, span_id, trace_flags.
+Return an object representation of the trace containing trace_id, span_id, trace_flags.
 The primary intended use for this is to insert custom tokens in log packages.

 **Kind**: static method of [<code>ao</code>](#ao)